RakeshGowdaSN/Applied-Statistics/README.md

 Learning Outcomes:
  Exploratory Data Analysis
- Practicing statistics using Python
+ Statistics using Python
  Hypothesis testing

 Objective:
-We want to see if we can dive deep into this data to find some valuable insights.
+To dive deep into this data to find some valuable insights.